cyberbotics/webots-doc/reference/robot.md

 characters) to be passed to the `main()` function of the C/C++ controller program or the `main()` method of the Java controller program.

-- `data`: this field may contain any user data, for example parameters corresponding to the configuration of the robot.
+- `customData`: this field may contain any user data, for example parameters corresponding to the configuration of the robot.
 It can be read from the robot controller using the  `wb_robot_get_data()` function and can be written using the `wb_robot_set_data()` function.
 It may also be used as a convenience for